Severe Thunderstorm Warning issued for Mitchell by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Mitchell by NWS

-Effective: 2021-08-10 20:43:00 CDT Expires: 2021-08-10 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Mitchell A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR EASTERN MITCHELL COUNTY At 843 PM CDT, a severe thunderstorm was located near Beloit, moving northeast at 35 mph.
-HAZARD...Golf ball size hail and 70 mph wind gusts.
+Effective: 2021-08-10 20:15:00 CDT Expires: 2021-08-10 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Mitchell The National Weather Service in Hastings has issued a * Severe Thunderstorm Warning for Mitchell County in north central Kansas * Until 900 PM CDT. * At 815 PM CDT, a severe thunderstorm was located near Victor, or 17 miles southwest of Beloit, moving northeast at 35 mph.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Beloit, Asherville, Simpson and Scottsville.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Beloit, Asherville and Scottsville.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0